ChiefBibek/ping-pong/README.md

-# Ping Pong Game in C
+# Ping Pong Game in C Programming

 This repository contains a simple implementation of the classic Ping Pong game in C programming language using the `graphics.h` library.